Rogerian Therapy: A Person-Centered Therapy To Improve Relationships

 The techniques involved in Rogerian therapy allow the patient to direct their session in several ways.

-Most therapy sessions consist of the mental health professional asking questions or helping to guide the client in the right direction throughout their sessions together.
+Most therapy that uses a client-centered approach consists of the mental health professional asking questions or helping to guide the client in the right direction throughout their sessions together.
 With person-centered therapy, though, the client themselves chooses what to discuss and at what pace they would like to address their issues.

 The therapist acts as a sounding board for ideas and supports the individual as they discuss their issues and come to conclusions and possible solutions independently.

-Focusing on the client as a person, rather than just their problems
+Focusing on the client as a person rather than their problems

 One of the first tasks at hand in client-centered therapy is identifying the client's goals and how they might achieve those aspirations.
 Rogerian therapy redirects focus away from negative perspectives to help clients focus on the positive.